GameAnalytics/GA-SDK-UNREAL/README.md

 ### Initialization

 The `UGameAnalytics` class provides all plugin functionality.
-The GameAnalytics module will hold a
+The GameAnalytics module will hold an instance of `UGameAnalytics*`.

+Add the headers to your project:

 ```c++
 #include "GameAnalytics.h"
 #include "GameAnalyticsModule.h"
 ```

+Setup and initialize the SDK:

 ```c++
 UGameAnalytics* GameAnalytics = FGameAnalyticsModule::Get().GetInstance();